pmckenz1/monarda_fistulosa_color/README.md

 ## 2. Data derived from other sources

 GBIF export, 19 February 2025: https://doi.org/10.15468/dl.v64sz8
+*Full list of contributors to the final dataset contained in `observers.txt`*

 ## 3. Recommended citation for this archive